Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

 \subsubsection{mRNA Vaccines}

-mRNA vaccines are a very new technology that seems to be ideal for rapid vaccine development in the setting of pandemics.
-To date, there have been no mRNA vaccines approved by the FDA for widespread public use in preventing any viral illness, but previous clinical trials have examined their efficacy with promising results \cite{rauch2018new}.
-Pfizer and BioNTech as well as Moderna also recently have reported positive preliminary results of Phase 3 trials for COVID-19 vaccines using mRNA platforms, demonstrating greater than 90\% efficacy and no serious adverse events \cite{pfizerpress,modernapress}.
-However, these results represent findings from only a small fraction of the total patients enrolled in the study, and the long-term efficacy of the vaccines remains to be studied \cite{pfizerpress,modernapress}.
+mRNA vaccines are a very new technology that has been suggested to be ideal for rapid vaccine development in the setting of pandemics.
+To date, there have been no mRNA vaccines authorized for widespread public use in preventing any viral illness, but previous clinical trials have examined their efficacy with promising results \cite{rauch2018new}.

 Potential challenges previously observed in the setting of other mRNA vaccines include serious reactogenic effects to vaccination as well as potential concerns over relatively weaker immunogenic responses using this platform \cite{pardi2018mrna}. mRNA vaccines for COVID-19 that are developed will need to be observed closely to determine whether reactogenic effects are more prevalent in certain populations, and whether the length of conferred immunity is substantial enough to be useful for public health applications.